Ravenloft: 3rd and 3.5 edition

-A major revision of the Dungeons & Dragons was released in 2000, the first edition published by Wizards of the Coast (which had acquired TSR in 1997).
-In 2000, Wizards of the Coast licensed the Ravenloft brand to White Wolf Publishing.
+A major revision of Dungeons & Dragons was released in 2000, the first edition published by Wizards of the Coast (which had acquired TSR in 1997).
+In the same year, Wizards of the Coast licensed the Ravenloft brand to White Wolf Publishing.
 Under its Sword & Sorcery Studios (and later Arthaus imprints), White Wolf Publishing released the 3rd Edition d20 System Ravenloft Campaign Setting (2001) and the 3.5 Edition Ravenloft Player's Handbook (2003).

 The campaign settings published by White Wolf introduced a number of alterations, many due to conflicts with existing Wizards of the Coast intellectual property.
 Specific references to D&D-specific deities were replaced with new names in the White Wolf Ravenloft settings (for example, Bane was changed to the Lawgiver).
 The license to the Ravenloft trademark reverted to Wizards of the Coast on August 15, 2005, but White Wolf retained the right to continue to sell its back stock until June 2006.
 The timing of this reversion meant that the Ravenloft supplement Van Richten's Guide to the Mists did not see print.
 Instead, it was released by White Wolf as a free download in late September 2005.
 The majority of the Van Richten's Guide series had already been published by TSR in the 1990s, before White Wolf's involvement.

 In October 2006, Wizards of the Coast released Expedition to Castle Ravenloft, a hardcover version of the original 1st Ed. adventure, updated for the Dungeons & Dragons v.3.5 rule set.
-This 2006 version includes maps from the original Ravenloft adventure, and new character-generation options.
+This version includes maps from the original Ravenloft adventure, and new character-generation options.
 Expedition to Castle Ravenloft is a stand-alone supplement set for any D&D worlds, and only requires the three core books for usage.
 This book's setting is distinct from the Ravenloft of the White Wolf product line.
-Shannon Appelcline, author of Designers & Dragons, highlighted that by 2006 people were beginning to wonder if Wizards of the Coast might be preparing a fourth edition of Dungeons & Dragons and stated: "the release of Expedition to Castle Ravenloft (2006) might just have offered another clue to the changing winds that lay ahead.
+Shannon Appelcline, author of Designers & Dragons, highlighted that by 2006 people were beginning to wonder if Wizards of the Coast might be preparing a fourth edition of Dungeons & Dragons and stated that "the release of Expedition to Castle Ravenloft (2006) might just have offered another clue to the changing winds that lay ahead.
 First, it was a new line for 3.5e, suggesting that their original series of 3.5e books was coming to an end.
 Second, it was a fond look back at one of the most notable adventures from the AD&D days, just the sort of thing that Wizards published in the waning days of 2e".
 Appelcline later noted that, once fourth edition was officially announced, "the Expedition books that had begun publication in 2006 were revealed to indeed be part of Wizard's slow slide into 4e".